-To enable Privitar to access the lonic system, a profile (or device credentials) needs to be created for Privitar in Ionic.
-A profile acts in a similar way to a user account and once set up it enables Privitar to access the Ionic system.
+To enable the Privacy Platform to access the lonic system, a profile (or device credentials) needs to be created for the platform in lonic.
+A profile acts in a similar way to a user account and once set up it enables the platform to access the lonic system.

 Profiles are stored in encrypted files called persistors (or profile persistors).
-They store the device credentials required to connect a new device (such as Privitar) to the Ionic system.

-© 2021 Privitar Limited.
-All rights reserved.
-These materials constitute Confidential Information of Privitar Limited. and are subject to the non-disclosure requirements of your agreement with Privitar Limited.
-There are different types of persistors that can be created in Ionic.
-The Privitar Platform supports password persistors.
+They store the device credentials required to connect a new device (such as the Privacy Platform) to the lonic system.
+There are different types of persistors that can be created in lonic.
+The Privacy Platform supports password persistors.
 This is a password protected file that can store a profile or a group of profiles - in effect one or more sets of device credentials.
 The process of creating a profile in lonic for a new device is called enrollment.
 For more information about enrolling a new device in lonic, refer to https://dev.ionic.com/getting-started/create-ionic-profile.